mattbolanos/mattbolanos/README.md

 <p>〽️ I am currently pursuing a M.S. in Applied Data Science from the University of Michigan</p>

-<p>👨‍🍳 I love pushing myself to learn new programming languages and new cooking recipes</p>
+<p>👨‍🍳 I love learning new programming languages and new cooking recipes</p>